-The RAIC publishes and distributes a number of publications offered to help members strive for excellence in their practices and help promote architecture within their communities.
+The RAIC publishes and distributes several publications offered to help members strive for excellence in their practices and help promote architecture within their communities.
 As a service to members, the RAIC also distributes Standard Contract Documents and Canadian Construction Documents Committee publications.

-The 2018 editions of both Document Six and Document Nine have been updated to address new prompt payment and adjudication legislation coming into effect this fall in Ontario.
+The 2018 editions of both Document Six and Document Nine address prompt payment and adjudication legislation that has come into effect in Ontario.
 Prompt payment legislation is being explored in other provincial jurisdictions and the federal government.

-Document Six has also been updated with 5 new abbreviated schedules for services to be used for projects with a defined or narrowed scope.
+Document Six includes a comprehensive schedule of services, Schedule A, as well as 5 abbreviated schedules for services to be used for projects with a defined or narrowed scope.
 Architects have a choice to use one of six schedules to describe the services and responsible of both the architect and the client.

 Schedule A1 - Predesign Services